 The Plasmodium genome contains genes that are expressed during specific stages of the parasite cycle, while other genes may be expressed throughout the entire cycle in the vertebrate host and the mosquito vector.
 Many gene-encoded proteins are essentially enzymes that participate in various biological functions.
 Deploying those processes in a useful format may facilitate not only the placement of expressed proteins in the functional context, but also to portray the various co-factors and metabolites that are involved in the activity of each enzyme.
 The essential advantage of this website is that it is manually curated and continuously updated as new data emerge in the literature.

 The metabolic pathways of Plasmodium were extracted from the Kyoto University Encyclopedia of Genes and Genomes site (KEGG) that provides the common consent views of biochemistry that are not specific to particular organisms.
-Each enzyme is linked to the biochemical databases BRENDA (http://www.brenda-enzymes.org), ExPASy ENZYME (http://www.expasy.org/enzyme/), IUBMB reaction schemes http://www.chem.qmul.ac.uk/iubmb/enzyme/reaction/ and to KEGG compounds (http://www.genome.jp/dbget-bin/www_bfind?compound), to provide supplementary information.
-The entries are also linked to PlasmoDB (http://plasmodb.org/) and to P. falciparum in GeneDB (http://www.genedb.org/) allowing direct access to annotated or predicted gene, and to the DeRisi/UCSF transcriptome database (http://malaria.ucsf.edu/).
-In cases where specific inhibitors were demonstrated to be active against the parasite, they are depicted next to the process that they affect.
+Each enzyme is linked to the biochemical databases BRENDA (http://www.brenda-enzymes.org), ExPASy ENZYME (http://www.expasy.org/enzyme/) and to KEGG compounds (http://www.genome.jp/dbget-bin/www_bfind?compound), to provide supplementary information.
+The entries are also linked to PlasmoDB (http://plasmodb.org/) alowing direct access to annotated or predicted gene.
+In cases where specific inhibitors were demonstrated to be active against the parasite, they are depicted next to the process that they affect linked to the relevant literature.
 The site is constructed in a hierarchical pattern that permits logical deepening:

 Each map is linked to other maps thus enabling to verify the origin of a substrate or the fate of a product.
-In maps of metabolic pathways, clicking on the EC number that appears next to each enzyme connects the site to BRENDA, SWISSPROT ExPASy ENZYME, GeneDB, PlasmoDB and to IUBMB reaction scheme, thus providing:
+In maps of metabolic pathways, clicking on the EC number that appears next to each enzyme connects the site to BRENDA, ExPASy ENZYME, and PlasmoDB, thus providing:

 Clicking of the name of a metabolite, connects the site to KEGG thus providing its chemical structure and formula as well as every mchemical reaction in which the compound may be participating through different enzymes (http://www.genome.jp/dbget-bin/www_bfind?enzyme).